 The Bitcoin market isn’t going anywhere.
 The undisputed current champion of cryptocurrency has been the biggest name in this burgeoning form of finance for a while now and appears poised to carry this legacy into the future.
 As with any market, especially one based on finance, there is a not-inconsiderable amount of danger when it comes to the protecting both yourself and your investment from thieves, however.

 This is an especially big threat when it comes to cryptocurrencies like Bitcoins because of the largely anonymous nature of the currency and its digital nature.
+People have their own bitcoin or dogecoin wallet and keeping it safe is important.
 In this article, we’ll go over a few of the safety precautions which Bitcoin users can use in order to protect their investments and help ensure their future trades.
 Note that these aren’t the only security issues relating to Bitcoin, as there remain problems like cryptojacking, which are dangerous and annoying in different ways.

 The Cryptocurrency Exchange Option

 Exchanges tend to be the most common form of Bitcoin trading, based on how simple the process often is.
 Here, users can take advantage of various online websites which act as somewhat official trading stations – rules and security included.
 The biggest of these names being Coinbase, Bitstamp, and Cryptsy, while there are many more.
 The main benefit of these systems comes down to simplicity.
 Less waiting around, less required back and forth, and more trading.
 The cons, however, can be numerous.